You're on our Men's TRT page. See the main practice → · Request an introduction

 • Whole-patient care — testosterone is one piece.
 We also manage your blood pressure, metabolic health, sleep, and everything else.
 That's the advantage of getting TRT from your primary care physician.

-• Direct access — call or text your physician directly with questions about dosing, side effects, or labs.
-No waiting for callbacks.
+• Responsive communication — message your physician with questions about dosing, side effects, or labs.

 • Hindi, Urdu, Punjabi spoken — care in the language you're most comfortable with.